-This bill would add the Parkinson's Disease Research Voluntary Tax Contribution Fund on the state's personal income tax return.
+This bill would add the Fund on the state's personal income tax return.
 The estimate assumes that the fund would receive the minimum contribution amount of \$250,000 each year.

 Approximately 35 percent of taxpayers who contribute to voluntary contribution funds itemize their deductions.
 It is estimated that the average tax rate for these taxpayers would be 7 percent, resulting in an estimated revenue loss of approximately \$6,000 annually.